matty-jones/blaskbot/README.md

 * !drink: Take a drink!
 Don't go mad...
 Default 1.
 * !drinks: See how many drinks you have left.
 * !help: Outputs the list of commands that the user has permission to run
+* !pay: Allows a user to pay another user some currency: syntax only !pay <USERNAME> <NUMBER> with no defaults.
+* !rank: Like !blaskoins, but instead of outputting currency it tells you how long you've been watching for
 * !roll X: rolls a dX for a random integer
 * !schedule: Outputs the schedule information
 * !slot: Rolls the slot machine!
 Feelin' lucky, punk?